AlexHorovitz/complexity_simulations/rps_simulator/README.md

 ## Features

-- Simulates an **8x8 grid** of agents playing Rock-Paper-Scissors with neighbors.
+- Simulates an **NxN grid** of agents playing Rock-Paper-Scissors with neighbors.
 - Tracks scores per round and highlights top-performing agents.
 - Supports configurable **number of rounds** and **randomness** in decision-making.
 - Visualizes results as heatmaps with highlights for top scorers.